 Just because you have a body part doesn’t mean you have to use it for sex.
 Masturbating and fantasizing can help you figure out what parts you might want to use or not!

 Muffing is when someone penetrates their partner’s inguinal canals.
 These are narrow tubes behind the skin.
 They’re on either side of someone’s external parts.
 Some people use them for tucking.
 People can find the inguinal canals by lightly pushing different parts under the strapless and external gonads.
-They run diagonally toward the hips.
+They can also be around midway between someone’s bottom growth and front hole.
+Inguinal canals face out diagonally toward the hips.

 Some trans women and non-binary people people like muffing because it can feel a little like vaginal penetration.
 Muffing can also feel affirming for some people.